How to really measure operator gradients in ADAPT-VQE: Main results

+or twice as many shots as na\"ively measuring the energy once.
+This implies that measuring all gradients to precision $\varepsilon$ is expected to be $4N$ times as expensive as a na\"ive VQE iteration.

+Eqs.~\eqref{eq:total_shots_for_comm_set} and~\eqref{eq:shots_per_gradient} look strikingly similar.
+However, we note that the sum under the square root in Eq.~\eqref{eq:shots_per_gradient} is over commuting terms of the same gradient each corresponding to a different Hamiltonian term (thus, having unequal weights in general), whereas the sum under the root in Eq.~\eqref{eq:total_shots_for_comm_set} is over pool operators anticommuting with the same Hamiltonian term (and having equal coefficients).
+We see that in either case dividing high-weight observables into many sets instead of combining them in a few is undesirable, from Eqs.~\eqref{eq:shots_per_gradient}, \eqref{eq:total_shots_for_comm_set} and the properties of the square root.
+To wit:

 Thus, we should prioritize grouping large-coefficient observables together, so that shots are not squandered over-measuring unimportant terms.
-Although here we focused on grouping Hamiltonian terms for concreteness, the result holds more generally for various grouping strategies.
-In the case of our proposed strategy of grouping gradient commutators according to mutually commuting sets of pool operators, where for nonvanishing commutators $\lvert c_{ij} \rvert \propto \lvert h_j \rvert$, we see that this requirement is saturated: \textit{All} commutators in each set have identical coefficients.
-We note that although we simultaneously measure commutators, each of the observables in a simultaneously measured set enters a different sum (the different operator gradients).
-That is, the terms in each sum are sampled from different state preparations, and our independent sampling argument, Eqs.~\eqref{eq:variance}-\eqref{eq:lmultiplier}, is still valid.
+In the case of our proposed strategy, where for nonvanishing commutators $\lvert c_{ij} \rvert \propto \lvert h_j \rvert$, we see that this requirement is saturated: \textit{All} commutators in each set have identical coefficients.

-Not only does the proposed grouping of the gradient observables result in significantly fewer commuting sets, but it does so in a manner conscious of measurement statistics.
-For these reasons, we expect our Hamiltonian term-by-term partitioning to be resilient to finite sampling error and impactful in terms of shot economy, especially considering that molecular Hamiltonian coefficients typically span at least 10 orders of magnitude even for small molecules, as shown in Fig.~\ref{fig:alcohol}.
-We note that the heuristic algorithms for combining Hamiltonian terms into commuting sets for energy measurement purposes in Refs. \cite{Crawford2021efficientquantum}, and \cite{ghost_paulis} prioritize combining large-coefficient observables with very promising results.
+Not only does the proposed grouping of gradient observables result in significantly fewer commuting sets, but it does so in a manner conscious of measurement statistics.
+For these reasons, we expect our Hamiltonian term-by-term partitioning to be resilient to finite sampling error and impactful in terms of shot economy, especially considering that molecular Hamiltonian coefficients typically span at least 10 orders of magnitude even for small molecules.
+We note that the heuristic algorithms for combining Hamiltonian terms into commuting sets for energy measurement purposes in Refs. \cite{Crawford2021efficientquantum} and \cite{ghost_paulis} prioritize combining large-coefficient observables with very promising results.